A mind-blowing, superlative-busting rollicking motorcycle ride on the roof of the world

 Sound like just the tonic?
-Then read on to find out how you can get into the saddle with Overland Magazine and Edge Expeditions in early July 2017.
-ONLY ONE FINAL PLACE AVAILABLE!
+Then read on to find out how you can get into the saddle with Edge Expeditions in early September 2018.

-This is a 14-day motorbike adventure along Tajikistan’s fantastically scenic Pamir Highway and into the Tajk National Park, Zorkul Nature Reserve, Shakhdara Valley and remote south-east areas of this little-known country, starting and ending in Dushanbe, the capital of Tajikistan.
+This is a 14-day motorbike adventure along parts of Tajikistan’s fantastically scenic Pamir Highway and into the Tajk National Park, Zorkul Nature Reserve, Bartang Valley and remote south-east areas of this little-known country, starting and ending in Dushanbe, the capital of Tajikistan.

 We’ll ride through epic, untrammelled wilderness alongside rushing turquoise rivers and massive, snow-capped peaks.
 We’ll meet fabulously friendly people, stay in delightful homestays, learn about the many local cultures, sleep in nomad’s yurts, swim in hot thermal springs and marvel at ancient petroglyphs, 2000 year old Buddhist stupas, stunning Silk Road fortresses and hyperbole defying views.
 And all whilst following in the footsteps of historical legends such as Timur, Alexander the Great and Marco Polo.